 We may need to raise substantial additional capital in the future to fund our operations.
 If we raise additional funds by issuing equity securities or additional convertible debt, the market price of our common stock and other securities may decline.
 Similarly, if our existing stockholders sell substantial amounts of our common stock in the public market, the market price of our common stock and other securities could decrease.
-The perception in the public market that we or our existing stockholders might sell shares of common stock and the market price of our other securities.
+The perception in the public market that we or our existing stockholders might sell shares of common stock could also depress the market price of our common stock and the market price of our other securities.